fbpx

 What are my financial circumstances?

-If buying a home requires spending your entire retirement savings, renting might offer more disposable income.
-Ownership may suit you better if you have sufficient assets to buy without impacting your lifestyle.
+If buying a home requires your entire savings, renting offers more disposable income.
+Ownership may suit you better if you have sufficient assets.

 How necessary is home customisation?

-If you envision customising a home to your tastes during retirement, renting may be overly restrictive on allowable alterations.
+If you want to customise a home during retirement, renting may be overly restrictive.

 Could my needs change?

-Consider future health and mobility shifts that could require moving closer to family or assisted living services unavailable at home.
+Consider future health and mobility changes.
+These could require moving closer to family or assisted living services.
 Renting makes relocating simpler if flexibility is a priority.

 What are my inheritance plans?

-If passing on property to children or grandchildren is essential, renting may not fulfil those estate planning wishes.
+If you plan on passing on property to children or grandchildren, renting won’t work.
 Review how renting vs buying affects your inheritance goals.

 Choosing between renting and buying in retirement